 HOTEL BRISTOL, Poland This distinctive hotel is located just steps from the Presidential Palace, the Royal Castle, Old Town Square, Praga, and many other attractions in the capital of Poland.
-Visit https://www.hotelbristolwarsaw.pl for more information.
+Scan the QR code with your smart phone for more information.